 When you hear people talking about how fast or slow things are changing, remember their response is relative to their individual context.

-Understanding this one principle will help the leader be more sensitive to the reaction of others.
+Knowing this principle will help the leader be more sensitive to the reaction of others.
 It will help him or her with casting vision effectively.
 It will protect the leader from the perception of “running over people” with change.

 This one understanding will make you a better change leader.